Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 NOTE:

-• Toast pasta in pan (no separate cooking)
+• Toast dry pasta in the pan before adding water

 Result: